-Windows Operating System upgrades as well as version updates would leave plenty of files behind in the system drive.
-This is because Windows keeps the files from previous versions of Windows in a separate folder, in case the user wants to rollback the major update (or OS upgrade).
+Windows Operating System upgrades, as well as the version updates, would leave plenty of files behind in the system drive.
+This is because Windows keeps the files from the previous versions of Windows in a separate folder, in case the user wants to roll back the major update (or OS upgrade).

-After the stipulated time (days), the corresponding folders will be wiped out automatically by Windows.
-These are the folders that would be emptied:
+After the stipulated time (10 days), the corresponding folders will be wiped out automatically by Windows.
+These are the folders that would be emptied automatically:

-Typically, the amount of disk space freed up might be anywhere between 14 GB to 25 GB depending upon the bitness of your Windows installation, and the number or programs installed in the system drive.
+After Installing a major update or Feature update, you can immediately free Up 20 GB+ disk space if you don’t plan to roll back the update.
+Typically, the amount of disk space freed up might be anywhere between 14 GB to 25 GB depending upon the bitness of your Windows installation and the number of programs installed on the system drive.